rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

     ami_id = "ami-0fa3fe0fa7920f68e"
     }

-ex2_example is just a label or name of the module block.
-The module we are actually calling the one pointed by the source argument.
+ex2_example is the local name of terraform-aws-ec2-example module in our root module, the module we call, the one pointed by the source argument.

 At this point, we can run init, plan and apply.
 How what about the output in the child module?
-Merely calling the module with it's required argument will output any value.
+Merely calling the module with it's required argument will not output any value.
 We have to call it from calling module.
 Adding this to our root module code:

     output "public_ip" {
     description = "This is the public IP of the instance"